 When it comes to yourself, create a wishlist.
 Update it whenever you see something online you’re interested in.
 When your birthday or holidays come near and people start asking you what you want, share the list with them.

-We love lists so much that if you sign up for our email list, you get a free Cleaning Schedule Checklist!
-This free download is broken down into daily, weekly, monthly, and annual checklists.
+We love lists so much that if you buy our Cleaning Bundle, you get the Cleaning Schedule and Checklist with it!
+This download is broken down into daily, weekly, monthly, and annual checklists.
 It’ll help you stay on track of your home and keep your cleaning schedule organized.